Unidata/netcdf-c/docs/threadsafe.md

 ## Build Issues

 There are apparently problems with using certain pthread features on different platforms.
-For *example pthread_barrier_t* is undefined when C standard 99 is enabled.
-In order to try to work around this problem, the file netcdf-c/liblib/CMakeLists.txt sets a property on libnetcdf to use C_STANDARD with the value *11*.
+* OS/X: *pthread_barrier_t* is unavailable, so a built-in implementation is added libdispatch/dmutex.c and include/ncmutex.h.

 # Point of Contact
 __Author__: Dennis Heimbigner<br>